CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 #### Shell information

 The dataset `shell_info` contains information about shell boundaries for each simulation.
 Inside this dataset one should follow the CosmoGridV1 file structure, for example `shell_info/CosmoGrid/raw/grid/cosmo_203124`.
 These dataset names contain the `raw` key, but it can be replaced by the relevant other set.
-This table contains the `shell_info` data in an easy-to-access form, as described in Sectin *Shell information* below.
+This table contains the `shell_info` data in an easy-to-access form, as described in Section [Shell information](http://www.cosmogrid.ai/data_docs/#shell-information-1) below.

 ## Simulation datasets